-Overall football participation by adults is falling across the country.
-The 'Active People' survey shows that participation has fallen from 3.15 million adult players in 2010/11 to 2.66 million in 2015/16.
+Adult football participation is falling across the country.
+'Active People' shows that participation fell from 3.15 million adult players in 2010/11 to 2.66 million in 2015/16.
 This is reflected in Maidstone where there has been a decline in adult demand in recent years.
+For example:

-For example, the Maidstone and District Football League, which is the grass-roots Saturday competition now has 22 teams in two divisions compared with six divisions of 12 to 14 teams at its height in the late 1980s.
-Similarly, the Maidstone and Mid-Kent League which plays on a Sunday has reduced from 72 teams in the early 1990s peak, to 32 teams in season 2016/17.
+- The Maidstone and District Football League, which was the grass-roots Saturday competition, reduced to 22 teams in two divisions in 2017 compared with six divisions of 12 to 14 teams at its height in the late 1980s.
+Following a fall to eight teams in 2018 the league folded and the remaining teams now play in the local Sunday league. - Similarly, the Maidstone and Mid-Kent League which plays on a Sunday reduced from 72 teams in the early 1990s peak, to 32 teams in season 2016/17 and 29 teams in 2017/18.

 Conversely, football participation amongst young people is strong across the country aided in part by the increase in participation by female players.
 Data from the FA and the survey returns from Maidstone clubs shows a strong and relatively stable position in the mini and youth leagues centred around Maidstone.

-• The Maidstone Invicta Primary League (U7 to U11) has had a stable membership of around 220 mini-soccer teams in recent years.

-- The Maidstone Boys Primary League (U12 to U15) increased from 112 to 119 teams at youth level over the last four years. - The Maidstone Minor League (U16 and U18) has increased from 38 to 48 teams over the last four years.
+- The Maidstone Invicta Primary League (U7 to U11) has had a stable membership of around 220 mini-soccer teams in recent years. - The Maidstone Boys Primary League (U12 to U15) increased from 112 to 119 teams at youth level over the last four years. - The Maidstone Minor League (U16 and U18) has increased from 38 to 48 teams over the last four years.

 Displaced demand relates to play by teams or other users of playing pitches from within the study area which takes place outside of the area.
-Examination of the data on where Maidstone-based teams play their home games revealed that only three teams from Marden Minors are having to travel outside of the borough (to Tonbridge and Malling) to access pitches for home matches and training.
+Examination of the data on where Maidstone-based teams play their home games revealed that 19 teams having to travel outside of the borough to access pitches, mostly for training.
 However, 80% of respondents to the football clubs survey reported a difficulty in accessing local facilities, in particular youth and mini-soccer pitches.
 Only 58% of clubs reported that they always played at their preferred venue.
 Whilst there is no displaced demand at present, this position is likely to change in the longer term.